Unleash/.github/profile/README.md

 ![Unleash marketing image showing "Flexible segmentation", "Feature toggles", "Projects" and that Unleash integrates with many programming languages.](https://user-images.githubusercontent.com/18158596/196740001-569c6951-e989-4f7e-b31b-def5c40fa2aa.png)

-**Unleash started as a side project.** We wanted to fill an essential space in the development stack and control releases.
-At first, we were just a few contributors, but together we built a foundation for the amazing community that you see today. 🫂
+**Unleash is the largest and fastest growing open source feature flag project in the world.** We exist to fill an essential space in the development stack and decouple code deployment from releasing features.
+At first, we were a side project, then just a few contributors, and now we are many.
+Together we have built an amazing product and community. 🫂

 We love that you — our community — have the freedom to work with our product in any way you want.
 Together we can test, experiment, and create a well-rounded product that covers a ton of different use cases.
-We're super proud of you 🙏
+We're super proud of all we've done together 🙏

 That's enough about us.
 Have fun.
 Be kind.
 Let's **Unleash** great software together. 💪